 Hospitals, fire departments, private ambulance services, and other rescue operations hire EMTs.
 Typically, the job requires you to answer emergency calls and reach the place of incident fast.

-Then you must evaluate the patient’s condition, provide emergency care, document information, transport, and handover the patient to the hospital.
+Then, you must evaluate the patient’s condition, provide emergency care, document information, transport, and hand over the patient to the hospital.

 Maintaining a clean and well-equipped ambulance and decontaminating it after carrying every patient is also the duty of EMTs.
-The common cases faced by EMTs are road accidents, childbirth, suicides, assault, and disaster rescues.
+The common cases faced by EMTs are road accidents, childbirth, suicides, assaults, and disaster rescues.

 Average Pay and Hours